by Janice Dietrich

 Another note is that if you are intolerant or sensitive to nightshades, these will be present in peppers, tomatoes, paprika, and almost any brand of pepperoni.
 If you are not sensitive, these can be great ingredients and the peppers and tomatoes bring a lot of health benefits to this dish.
 My husband does have a slight sensitivity, so I take out a serving for him before I add these ingredients so that he can still enjoy it too.

 I also want to note that I used Mann’s Kohlrabi Noodles that I purchased from our local grocery store, Giant Eagle.
 You can find out if it is sold in a store near you here.
 If not, Trader Joe’s and most local health food stores usually have a few veggie noodle options to choose from.
 Or if you would rather make your own, it’s super easy to make zucchini noodles with a spiralizer!
-If you go this route I recommend pressing the zucchini noodles between a few paper towels to remove any excess water and quickly sautéing on medium-high heat with a very small amount of olive oil.
+If you go this route I recommend pressing the zucchini noodles between a few paper towels to remove any excess water and quickly sauté on medium-high heat with a very small amount of olive oil.
 You still want it to be crisp so only cook the zucchini for a minute or two before placing on paper towels again and allowing to cool.
+If you would prefer a store bought Italian dressing, Primal Kitchen has two great options to choose from.

 Pasta Salad Ingredients: